achimmihca/ProTrans/README.md

         - Example: `messages.properties` is the default (and fallback) language, `messages_de.properties` is for German translations, `messages_es.properties` is for Spanish translations

 ## Prepare the Scene
+- Create a new tag "TranslationManager"
 - Place an instance of TranslationManager in your scene
+    - Add the "TranslationManager" tag to this instance
 - Now it is possible to call TranslationManager.GetTranslation manually or implement ITranslator interface
 - To translate a scene, the TranslationManager will call ITranslator.UpdateTranslation for every ITranslator instance in the scene.
 - ITranslator implementations should also call their own UpdateTranslation in Start().